 The solution to this problem is to simply make a topological isotopy that deforms the diagram into (2).
 What is the difference?
 Now the diagram extending over the red line is on the top of the picture.
-That means it becomes an entangled resource state, which can be realized in our real world.
+The double cap that extends over the dashed red line can be implemented by an entangled state shared by Alice and Bob.
+This entangled state is a resource state in our protocol, which can be realized in quantum mechanics.
+One obtains a first estimate of the cost of the resource states in the protocol by simply counting one-half of the number of lines over the red dashed line.